rgbstudios/permutations-combinations/README.md

-# permutations-combinations
+# Permutations Combinations

 A simple permutations and combinations calculator